 BACK TO NATURE

-Our goal is to eradicate all use of single use plastic.
 Much of our packaging is designed to be re-used, such as our glass clip jars and our hamper boxes.
 However, for more readily disposable items we try to make them compostable or recyclable.
 You can recycle, compost or reuse the majority of Daylesford packaging materials and we are getting increasingly close to our goal of 100%.
-Our Easter range this year included biodegradable and compostable clear bags which can be put in your garden compost.
+Our range includes biodegradable and compostable clear bags which can be put in your garden compost.

 We welcome your suggestions on ways to continue to improve our packaging – please do get in touch.